cortexproject/cortex/docs/guides/tracing.md

 ### Configuration

-The [Configuration file](https://cortexmetrics.io/docs/configuration/configuration-file/) has now a tracing section to configure the OpenTelemetry exporter.
+See document on the tracing section in [Configuration file](https://cortexmetrics.io/docs/configuration/configuration-file/).

 ### Current State